ravi-kumar7/documentation/docs/device-connect/android.md

 # DeviceConnect: Android SDK
-The Android SDK can be used to integrate mobile apps with DeviceConnect so that users can share their data.
+Device Connect Android SDK is used to collect anonymised non-PII data from the devices of the users after taking explicit user consent.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: